-22. How does ISS select constituents for the peer groups used in its Pay-for-Performance analysis?
+42. How does ISS select constituents for the peer groups used in its pay for performance analysis?

-As of 2013, ISS' methodology for selecting peers maintains its focus on identifying companies that are reasonably similar to the subject company in terms of industry profile, size, and market capitalization, taking into account a company's self-selected peers to guide industry selections.
+As of 2013, ISS' methodology for selecting peers maintains a focus on identifying companies that are reasonably similar to the subject company in terms of industry profile, size, and market capitalization, taking into account a company's self-selected peers to guide industry selections.

-ISS' selected peer group generally contains a minimum of 14 and maximum of 24 companies based on the following factors:
+ISS' selected peer group generally contains a minimum of 14 (and always at least 12) and maximum of 24 companies based on the following factors: